Abizern/hblog/content/posts/2011-04-14-nscoder-night-london-now-has-its-own-page.markdown

 ---
-title: NSCoder Night London Now Has It's Own Page
+title: "NSCoder Night London Now Has It's Own Page"
-description: A new website
+description: "A new website for NSCoder Night London."
+date: "2011-04-14"
-tags: nscodernight
+tags: ["nscodernight"]
+aliases: [ "/2011/04/14/nscoder-night-london-now-has-its-own-page/" ]
 ---

 It's been over a year that I've been running the NSCoder Night meetings in